 - Weakness: malignant myeloma can cause weakness due to a decrease in the number of red blood cells, white blood cells, and platelets.

 If a person is experiencing any of these symptoms, it is important for them to see their doctor.
-Only a doctor can diagnose myeloma and determine the best treatment plan for them.
+Only a doctor can diagnose myeloma and determine the best treatment plan.

 The treatment for myeloma depends on a variety of factors, such as the stage of the disease, the person's age, and overall health.